amnoah/BetterReload/README.md

 This method also allows Bukkit's /reload command to be accessible through /Bukkit:reload, although I would personally advise against its usage regardless.

+# How To Use?
+(Server Owner)

+Simply install the latest jar file labeled as "plugin" in the releases tab.

+# How To Use?
+(Developer)

+You can add BetterReload to your project using [JitPack](https://jitpack.io/#amnoah/betterreload/).
+First, click the "Get It" button alongside the latest version.
+Next, select the dependency system you're using.
+Lastly, click "Subproject" and select "api".
+With these settings in place you can copy the repository and dependency settings into your project, needing only a dependency reload to have BetterReload accessibly from your project.

+The example module of this project demonstrates this process in Maven as well as actual usage of the ReloadEvent.